 OpenTelemetry

-All logs and metrics produced by the different Octelium components including Services are OpenTelemetry ready.
-OpenTelemetry is a modern framework that is designed to standardize observability including logs, metrics and traces.
-Each Service, or more specifically, the identity-aware proxy (IaP) component that implements the Service, Vigil, emits its access logs in real time to an OpenTelemetry Protocol (OTLP) gRPC receiver that must be listening over the address octelium-collector.svc.octelium:8080
+All logs and metrics produced by the different Octelium components including Services are compatible with OpenTelemetry.
+OpenTelemetry is a modern framework that is designed to standardize observability including logs, metrics, and traces.
+Each Service, or more specifically, the identity-aware proxy (IaP) component that implements the Service, Vigil, emits its access logs in real time to an OpenTelemetry Protocol (OTLP) gRPC receiver that must be listening on the address octelium-collector.svc.octelium:8080

 (i.e. the receiver must be deployed as a Kubernetes service with the name octelium-collector